Group canvasses state for youth vote

 When the group’s volunteers do talk to young voters, Rogers said, they are excited to vote in the New Hampshire primary.

-He said a pair of new voter residency laws passed in 2017 and 2018, which made subtle changes to the laws about residency and voter registration, do not seem to be deterring young voters.
+Rogers said a pair of new voter residency laws that were passed in 2017 and 2018, which made subtle changes to the laws about residency and voter registration, do not seem to be deterring young voters.

 A law known as SB3 requires would-be voters to provide documents proving residency in New Hampshire.
 The bill’s supporters argued the measure promotes confidence in the state’s elections by assuring only people who live here can vote here.